StianOvrevage/stian.tech/_posts/2019-02-23-disk-performance-on-aks-part-1.md

 <a id="WhatToMeasure"></a>
 ## What to measure?

 > These metrics are collected by the Prometheus `node-exporter` and follows it's naming.
+I've also created a dashboard that is available on [Grafana.com](https://grafana.com/dashboards/9852).

 With the USE methodology as a guideline and the two separate but related "resources", bandwidth and IOPS we can look for some useful metrics.